-Ministry of the Environment, Conservation and Parks: Review and Amend Environmental Compliance Approvals significant drinking water threat under Subsection 39 of the Clean Water Act, 2006.
+The Ministry of the Environment, Conservation and Parks (MECP) is required to review activities within the Environmental Compliance Approval process where they would be a significant drinking water threat under Subsection 39 of the Clean Water Act, 2006.
 Environmental Compliance Approvals should not be granted unless terms and conditions are imposed that will ensure the activity does not become a significant drinking water threat.